Burner (rocket stage)

+Burner II

-In September 1965, Air Force Space Systems Division announced the development of a new, low cost upper stage called Burner II.
+In September 1965, Air Force Space Systems Division announced the development of a new, low cost upper stage called Burner II, powered by Thiokol TE-M-364-2 engine.
 It was intended as the smallest maneuverable upper stage in the Air Force inventory.
 In June 1967, the first Thor/Burner II vehicle successfully launched a pair of satellites to orbit.
-In June 1969, the Space and Missile Systems Organization (SAMSO) began development of the Burner IIA configuration which would offer a tandem motor injection capability and almost twice the capability of Burner II.

 In June 1971, the last of the Burner II missions was launched from Vandenberg by a Thor/Burner II launch vehicle and carried an SESP-1 space environmental satellite.